system76/docs/_articles/system76-driver.md

 #### Generate Log Files

-Simply clicking the button outlined in red will create a file called 'system76-logs.tgz'.
+Simply clicking the button outlined in red will create a file called 'system76-logs.tgz', it will be placed in your Home directory (/home/username)

 ![CreateLogFiles](/images/system76-driver/CreateLogFiles.png)